GTRekter/TrainingApplication/README.md

 Meshing the Ingress will provide metrics about L7 and mTLS when the traffic enters the cluster.

 To integrate Linkerd with Nginx

+Linkerd Policy HTTPRoute was created to allow users usering versions previous 2.14, but with 2.14 we can use gateway.networking.k8s.io/v1beta1 HTTRoutes.

 ## Database
 In this project, we will deploy a database outside the cluster.
 To do so, in a new terminal (so that it won't point to the registry inside the cluster) exeute the following: